 He also served as a legislative assistant to Michigan Senator George Hart from 1991-1995.
 Hirko served as the Public Relations Officer and Legislative Liaison for the Michigan Humanities Council from 2001-2010, and was a registered lobbyist in the state of Michigan.
 He is visible in the community, having previously served on the board of directors of the MSU Alumni Club of Mid-Michigan and the People's Church Preschool Advisory Committee, as Vice Chair of the City of East Lansing Cable & Telecommunications Commission, and as Vice President of the Abbott Parkside Neighborhood Association.

-Hirko earned a Master of Sport Administration from Central Michigan University in 1998 and Bachelor of Science degrees in Political Science and Social Science from Michigan State University in 1990.
+Hirko earned a Master of Arts in Sport Administration from Central Michigan University in 1998 and Bachelor of Science degrees in Political Science and Social Science from Michigan State University in 1990.